 Users can return to the My Enrollments page by clicking on the 'My Enrollments' link at the top right hand side of the page.

-How can I create a new Medicare enrollment application?
+How can I create an initial enrollment application for Medicare?

-A user can create a new Medicare enrollment application by simply clicking on the New Application button which displays on the My Enrollments page.
+A user can create an initial enrollment application for Medicare by simply selecting the Create Initial Enrollment Application button, which displays on the My Associates page and the My Enrollments page.

 How can I update existing Medicare Information?